Harry Potter TV Show: What We Know About The Upcoming HBO Original Series

 (Image credit: Warner Bros.)

 Though the Harry Potter movies did a tremendous job of bringing J.K.
 Rowling’s books to life on the big screen, there was a lot that was left out in the adaptations, most likely due to the length of the later novels.
 Well, that hopefully won't be a problem with the Harry Potter series as the TV format allows for a “faithful adaptation” of the source material, as Warner Bros.
 Discovery has announced.
-Following the big announcement, Rowling had this to say about the upcoming book-to-screen adaptation:
+Following the big announcement, Rowling had this to say about the massive project:

 Max’s commitment to preserving the integrity of my books is important to me, and I'm looking forward to being part of this new adaptation which will allow for a degree of depth and detail only afforded by a long form television series.